dioris-moreno/opensips-mi-client/README.md

 ### Statistics

-The Clien class exposes all core MI functions, including listStatistics and getStatistics functions.
-These functions work in the way documented in OpenSIPS MI: listStatistics returns a list of all available statistics in the OpenSIPS instance, and getStatistics returns their realtime values. getStatistics allows to filter statistics using a group or an specific name.
-This feature is used by opensips-mi-client to expose both functions in every module that has available statistics.
-These functions can be used to obtain the statistics of the module from they are called.
+The Client class exposes all core MI functions, including listStatistics and getStatistics methods.
+These methods work in the way documented in OpenSIPS MI: listStatistics returns a list of all available statistics in the OpenSIPS instance, and getStatistics returns their realtime values. getStatistics allows to filter statistics using a group or an specific name.
+This library also exposes a getStatistics method in every module that has available statistics.
+This function can be used to obtain the realtime values of the statistics of the module from where it is called.
 For example:

 ```typescript
 const response = await client.dialog.getStatistics();